Percolation and disorder-resistance in cellular automata: Additive dynamics from random seeds

-\begin{prop}[Percolation into voids] Assume the conditions in Lemma~\ref{above-voids-general}(iii).
+\begin{prop}[(Percolation into voids)] Assume the conditions in Lem\-ma~\ref{above-voids-general}\textup{(iii)}.
 Let $\cross(m)$ be the event that there exists a void $V$ for which there is either an empty diagonal or a wide path from $J_{L,m}(V)$ to $W_L(V)$.
 Then

 for some universal constant $c$. \end{prop}